Stewartsl17/School_District_Analysis/README.md

   * The average reading score for each grade level from each school
   * The scores by school spending per student, by school size, and by school type

 Along with those metrics, she wanted to see a school summary and a district summary to overall trends.
-After submitting these metrics, the School Board has notified Maria that there are altered grades for Thomas High School and has additionally tasked us with removing their ninth grade math and reading scores and to assess what changes that has made to the data set.
+After submitting these metrics, the School Board has notified Maria that there are altered grades for Thomas High School and has additionally tasked us with removing their ninth-grade math and reading scores and to assess what changes that has made to the data set.

 # Resources